 Simon, is a third generation kiwifruit grower from Te Puke.
 Simon along with his wife Katey, and three daughters, grow both green and gold varieties of kiwifruit and have recently planted their first Avocado trees.
 Simon also owns and manages a kiwifruit contracting business, Ranfurly Orchard Services, which just recently won the supreme award at the Te Puke business awards.
 Simon has governance roles on a number of Kiwifruit industry organisations.
 After completing a management degree at Waikato University Simon spent four years in Auckland working in various supply chain roles.
 After re-evaluating their future, Simon and Katey moved to Te Puke where Simon and his father started a kiwifruit contracting business.
 They also bought their first small kiwifruit orchard giving them an opening to the industry.

 Central Otago based, Kate is an Executive Director of Landpro Limited, a planning and surveying company she jointly founded in 2007.
-Before this, Kate and her husband Scott Levings were managing a 200ha dairy farm at Roxburgh where both were involved in the day to day operation of the farm.
+Kate recently founded GroundHQ, an environmental advisory firm focused solely on the agriculture, food and fibre sector, providing expertise in agriculture, science, regulation and policy and agricultural technology to foster environmental excellence within agri-busines, and to help create agri-environmental frameworks at a regional and national level.
+Before this, Kate and her husband Scott were managing a 200ha dairy farm at Roxburgh.
 Kate is passionate about the primary industries and the environment, and works across a broad range of sectors, including dairy, sheep and beef, horticulture and viticulture.
-Kate also has extensive irrigation experience, including as the project manager for the Manuherikia Catchment.
-With her scholarship she is interested in looking at ways for New Zealand to reduce its agri-enviro footprint, including benchmarking New Zealand’s environmental performance against other major agricultural nations.
-Kate and Scott have three sons, George (7), Ted (3) and Henry (1 1/2), who enjoy the benefits of living so close to Lake Dunstan as well as to the southern ski fields from their home in Bannockburn.
+Kate has extensive irrigation experience, including as the project manager for the Manuherikia Catchment.
+Kate’s Nuffield project was Enabling Better Environmental Outcomes in Agriculture, and focused on identifying pathways to help the agriculture, food and fibre sector within New Zealand move towards monetising sustainability and setting a long term strategic plan for the sector.
+Kate and Scott have three sons, George (9), Ted (5) and Henry (4), who enjoy the benefits of living so close to Lake Dunstan as well as to the southern ski fields from their home in Bannockburn.

 A background combining farm systems and natural resource management drives Turi McFarlane’s passion to enhance the sustainability of New Zealand’s primary sector.
 Of Te Atiawa and Ngai Tahu decent, Turi also has a keen interest in Maori agribusiness.
-Turi grew up on a small family sheep and beef farm on Banks Peninsula and now finds himself back in the district with wife Jessie and their three children Ezra, Micah and Sarai, working in a new role with Ravensdown Environmental, as Senior Farm Environmental Consultant.
-Turi previously worked for Beef+Lamb NZ as South Island environment extension manager.
+Turi grew up on a small family sheep and beef farm on Banks Peninsula and now finds himself back in the district with wife Jessie and their three children Ezra, Micah and Sarai, working with Ravensdown, as Senior Farm Environmental Consultant.
 His interest in agricultural systems and sustainable land management led to tertiary study at Massey University where he completed a Bachelor of Science with a double major in Agricultural Science and Ecology which was followed by a Master of Applied Science at Lincoln University majoring in International Rural Development.